Pymble Wise Phone Initiative

 Parenting Support FAQs

 We understand that mobile phones play an important role in keeping families connected with their children.
 However, the negative impact of social media and smartphone addiction on young people is well supported by research.
-As a school, we believe we are in a unique position to work with our families and address this issue by providing a solution that promotes responsible and appropriate use of this technology and allows our students to learn, play and develop positive relationships in real life.
+As a College, we are in a unique position to work with our families and address this issue by providing a solution that promotes responsible and appropriate use of this technology and allows our students to learn, play and develop positive relationships in real life.

 The success of this initiative comes down to collective commitment.
-As a College, we have committed to supplying, funding and managing a safer phone option for students in Years 4 to 8.
+As a College, we have committed to supplying, funding and managing a safer phone option for students in Years 4 to 9.
 As a parent, you have a unique chance to choose to back this initiative and affect positive change for your daughter, her cohort and our wider community.
 If we all commit to a wiser mobile phone choice as the only option for Pymble students in these year groups then, yes, every student will use it and delay having access to social media on their phones until they are old enough to view and engage in the content safely and appropriately.

 It’s natural to feel anxious, especially when it involves something as important as your daughter’s connection to her social world.
 Framing the College-managed phone under the Pymble Wise Phone Initiative as a tool for empowerment that everyone else will be using, rather than a restriction, could help your conversations.
 You can highlight that the phone will still allow her to stay connected with friends, in a healthier, more balanced, and inclusive way.